ryanjob42/CSX75-HPC-Demo/README.md

 ## Using Other Clusters
 The Falcon cluster has pre-installed all the Python packages you will need for this demo.
 However, if you use a different cluster, this may not be the case.
 Luckily, these demos only require two packages: NumPy and PyTorch.
 You can find instructions on how to install these packages from their websites[^numpy] [^pytorch].
 I have also created a [Conda environment file](./environment.yml) that you can use.
 Conda's website has some excellent instructions on how to manage Conda environments[^conda1], including how to create an environment from a file[^conda2].
 If the cluster you are using does not have Python installed at all, the easiest solution is to use Miniconda[^miniconda], which is free and does not require admin privilege to install.

+## Notes on Performance
+If you modify either demo to run on a single CPU (or GPU), it will likely run faster.
+Distributed computing requires adding communication between the processes (or GPUs), which can be very slow.
+Typically, you would only want to distribute tasks that are large enough where the benefits outweigh the costs.
+These demos are very small, so the costs far outweigh the benefits.

 <!-- References -->
 [^falcon]: CSU Falcon Cluster: https://sna.cs.colostate.edu/hpc/
 [^slurm]: Slurm Workload Manager: https://slurm.schedmd.com/overview.html